berndblasius/Covid19/README.md

 # Covid19
-## Modelling and data analysis tools to study 2019/20 COVID-19 outbreak
+## Modelling and data analysis tools to study the 2020 COVID-19 outbreak

 Algorithms and code, written by me, to analyse outbreak data and so epidemiological simulations - in my favourite computer language [Julia](https://julialang.org).